ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 Broadly speaking, it is more efficient to use a few large Ray pods than many small ones.
 :::

-We recommend taking a look at the config file applied in the following command.
+We recommend taking a look at the [config file][ConfigLink] applied in the following command.
 ```shell
 # Starting from the parent directory of cloned Ray master,
 pushd ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/configs/